Sauteed Peas w/ Yuzu Kosho- Savoring Every Moment of Life – Last of our Sugar snaps

 More posts about Japanese Lemons: Yuzu & Kabosu:

 Add peas and yuzu kosho cook until heated.
+Add additional salt to taste, if needed.
 Serve immediately.